APC National Convention: Groups unite for Amshi as consensus national youth leader

 “We thank God for this because it is only Almighty Allah that gives power to whomsoever He desires.
 We are touched that his acceptance is gaining ground by the day.”

-“That is why we want to ensure that we run a well-layered, highly coordinated issue-based series of campaign that add immense value to the general image of our great party in line with the noble dream and ideals of the founding fathers of the APC which his grand father, the late Alhaji Dauda Birmah of blessed memory was part of it.”
+“That is why we want to ensure that we run a well-layered, highly coordinated issue-based series of campaigns that add immense value to the general image of our great party in line with the noble dream and ideals of the founding fathers of the APC which his grandfather, the late Alhaji Dauda Birmah of blessed memory was part of it.”

 “We are instituting a process that collapses all our campaign groups into a uniform body with proper layers and channels that ensures that as we campaign for our candidate, we also campaigning for the party as the most credible platform that could continue to make life more meaningful for all Nigerians irrespective of sex, status, region or religion,” he said.